codeschool/compliments/README.md

 Compliments integrates with Slack.
 You can use the `/quote "Text" - @username` command to create a new quote which will be attributed to the person associated with that username via the Slack API.

+## Authentication

+We use Google OAuth2 to simplify authentication (a bit) and avoid creating a new set of credentials for such a small app.
+This will be very convenient to you if you have a Gmail or Google Apps account, not so much if you don't.

+You'll need to create a Google API console project for your own hosted version of Compliments in order to sign in.
+You can find [a step-by-step guide here](https://github.com/zquestz/omniauth-google-oauth2#google-api-setup).